svenvc/lampsort/LampSortVisualized.package/LampSortPartitioned.class/README.md

-A LampSortPartitioned is logged when the LampSort algorithm finished partitioning an interval in 2 sub intervals, left and right.
+LampSortPartitioned is logged when the LampSort algorithm finished partitioning an interval in 2 sub intervals, left and right.